narrowband IoT (NB-IoT)

 - Ubiquitous coverage and connectivity.
 NB-IoT can help support massive numbers of devices by establishing NB-IoT networks that can connect to billions of nodes.
 Designed for extended coverage indoors, the lower complexity of the devices provides long-range connectivity and communication.

 - Low power consumption.
-NB-IoT doesn't need to run a heavy operating system, such as Linux, or do a lot of signal processing, which makes it more power efficient compared to other cellular technologies.
+NB-IoT doesn't need to run a heavy operating system, such as Linux, or do a lot of signal processing, making it more power-efficient compared to other cellular technologies.

 - Low cost of devices.
-Because it's easier to create devices with lower complexity, the cost of the devices is significantly low, around $5 per module.
+Because it's easier to create devices with lower complexity, the devices cost significantly less.

 - Multiyear battery life.
 The enhanced power consumption capability enables NB-IoT to support a multiyear battery life for devices.